Resident Evil (1996 video game): Accolades

 Resident Evil was the first game to be dubbed a "survival horror", a term that it coined for the genre.
 It was ranked as the 91st top game of all time by Next Generation in 1996, stating that it "successfully redefine[d] the genre which started with Infogrames' Alone in the Dark."
 In 1996, GamesMaster rated the game 14th on their "Top 100 Games of All Time".
 Game Informer referred to the original Resident Evil as "one of the most important games of all-time" in 2007.
 In 2012, Time named it one of the 100 greatest video games of all time.
 That same year, the game ranked as one of G4TV's top video games of all time for how it has "launched one of the most successful series in gaming history and provided one of its most memorable scares."
 Resident Evil was inducted into the World Video Game Hall of Fame in 2024.

 In 2004, readers of Retro Gamer voted Resident Evil as the 37th top retro game, with the staff calling it "one of the finest horror-themed games ever" and adding that "full of shocks, surprises and perfectly poor B movie dialogue, Resident Evil is the gaming equivalent of Night of the Living Dead."
 It entered the Guinness World Records Gamer's Edition 2008 for the "Worst Game Dialogue Ever".
 Stuff ranked it as the 3rd best PlayStation game of all time.

-Sequels
+Legacy

-The game's success resulted in a media franchise that has since branched out into comic books, novels and novelizations, sound dramas, a non-canonical series of live-action films and animated sequels to the games, and a variety of associated merchandise, such as action figures.
+Resident Evils success resulted in a media franchise that has since branched out into comic books, novels and novelizations, sound dramas, a non-canonical series of live-action films and animated sequels to the games, and a variety of associated merchandise, such as action figures.
 The series has become Capcom's biggest franchise.
-The events of the game were also retold in Resident Evil: The Umbrella Chronicles, originally released for the Wii in 2007.
+The events of the game were retold in Resident Evil: The Umbrella Chronicles, originally released for the Wii in 2007.